ottoGet your BioMap

 How much vitamin D should I take?

-Most adults need 2000-5000 IU daily.
-If deficient (<20), your doctor may prescribe 50,000 IU weekly for 8-12 weeks.
+Most adults benefit from 1000-4000 IU daily for maintenance.
+If deficient (<20 ng/mL), your doctor may prescribe higher doses such as 50,000 IU weekly for 8-12 weeks.

 Can you have too much vitamin D?